ProtoSchool/organizing/CONTRIBUTING.md

 #### Improve a workshop

+We'd love your help improving our workshop content!

-The code for our workshops lives at https://github.com/protoschool/protoschool.github.io and is maintained by @terichadbourne, with lots of help from our amazing volunteers.
+The code for our workshops lives at https://github.com/protoschool/protoschool.github.io and active maintainers include:
+- @terichadbourne
+- @mikeal

+New contributors are welcome!
 You can check out the [open issues](https://github.com/protoschool/protoschool.github.io/issues/?is=open) to find one you can jump in and help with.

 #### Create a new workshop

+We're excited to add new workshops to our collection, and we'd love your help generating ideas or building the code.
+Currently the primary focus is on [IPFS](https://ipfs.io/), but we'll be adding workshops on [IPLD](https://ipld.io/), [libp2p](https://libp2p.io/), and [Multiformats](https://multiformats.io/) as we go.

 Have an idea for a new workshop?

-ProtoSchool is new, and we're excited to have your help building our content!
-Currently the primary focus is on IPFS, but we'll be adding workshops on IPLD, libp2p, and Multiformats as we go.

 Take a look at the [workshop ideas](https://github.com/protoschool/protoschool.github.io/labels/new%20workshop) flagged with the `new workshop` tag in the ProtoSchool issue queue.
 If there's a similar idea there already, join the conversation!